Communities

 General comments

-PSTH‭ wrote almost 4 years ago · edited almost 4 years ago
+PSTH‭ wrote about 4 years ago · edited about 4 years ago

 Many thanks as always for your answers!
 Can you please elaborate on how the meaning got verbified?
 Please don't hesitate just to edit your an swer, rather than posting a comment.
 Once verbified, what did "ad grex", i.e. "to the group" or "to the herd" mean?
 For instance, in English, it's unidiomatic to say I "to the group" or I "to the herd".
 How did I ""to the group" or I "to the herd" mean "I accept" or "I agree"?